m4r35n357/VisualOptimizers/README.md

 ./nm-ackley-gl 3 0 3 1.0e-6 10000 1.0 0 1 -10 10
 ```
 The OpenGL visualization shows two "dual" regular initial simplexes.
+For each, the best vertex is green, and the worst is red.
+The other two vertices are either cyan (default simplex) or gold (dual simplex), correspondiing to the OSD text colour.

 ## Spiral Optimization